Supatsara-Rodratsa/online-shoping-catalogue/README.md

 - Creating _Pagination_ component to inject number of items and page size

+### Iteration 4: Abstracting data away

+Providing Injection Token

+#### Requirements ✨

+- Creating _Injection Token_ named APP_SETTINGS for using and injecting data to components or services

+### Iteration 5: Adding forms and routing

+Providing Reactive Form and handling validation logic

+#### Requirements ✨

+- The submit button will be disabled until the form controls are all valid

+- The customer registration form must validate user input

+- All input fields are required, with a particular exception

+- Once the user submits the validated form, the navigation will lead the user to the success view.

+### Iteration 6 - Adding HTTP communication to our site

+Providing Reactive Form and handling validation logic

+#### Requirements ✨

+- Consuming data from a remote API

+- Implementing NodeJS to run Backend Server

+- Using MailTrap to send email notification to customer

+- Show loading when fetching data from HTTP Client

 ## Development server 🪄

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.